 We have had a very busy second quarter so I will try and play catch up here.

-Periodically, Mayor Finley sends City Employees an update of the many projects and events happening in Madison.
-I share those regularly on my “Maura for District 1” Facebook Page but I realize that many of you avoid Social Media.
-I don’t blame you one bit for doing that!
-I will start posting those updates here as well:
+As mentioned previously, Mayor Finley sends City Employees an update of the many projects and events happening in Madison.
+I share those on my “Maura for District 1” Facebook Page but I realize that many of you avoid Social Media.

 Happy Sunday to you!
 Hope you have enjoyed the weekend and accomplished all that you wanted while dodging the rain.
 Lots going on in the last couple of weeks…here are just a few of the highlights.